Pilatch/simple-component/README.md

 ![bold and gold text](./img/gold-diggin.png)

+## Usage

-You can easily define that web component like so.
+We can easily define our `<bold-gold>` web component with a `<template>` and the `simpleComponent` function.

+The `id` of the template must be the same as the name of the web component you're registering, but with the suffix `-template`.
+Pass the name of the web component as the first argument to `simpleComponent`.

     <template id="bold-gold-template">
       <style>